Comparison guide4 min readBy Noah Willmott

 Dvorak is the bigger departure from QWERTY.
 The transition is harder up front, but it can feel cleaner because you stop expecting familiar key placement to rescue you.

 The point of Dvorak is not magic speed.
-The point is choosing a different training system and then practicing it consistently enough to make the switch worthwhile.
+The point is choosing a different training system and committing to it long enough for the switch to pay off.
+That means accepting weeks of slower typing before your new layout starts to feel natural.

 Stay with QWERTY if you need continuity above all else.
 Move to Dvorak if you want a more complete reset and are prepared to train through a deeper short-term slowdown.